WillGreen98/University-INTPROG-Java/README.md

 1. All in-classes examples
 2. Practical Session Code
-3. Random "Boredom" files within ./Boredom/bin/
+3. Random "Boredom" files within ./Boredom/src/
 4. Coursework

 There may be duplicate files of some classes, this is due to the topics being taught for a certain week.
 We may cover programming concepts that can be added to previous projects or that are needed for new teaching weeks :)

 ## Week 13

 * Define objects and classes
 * Design appropriate classes for a given problem or scenario
 * Explain the difference between classes and objects
 * Implement and use classes using the Python programming language

 ## Week 14

 * Use UML to represent classes
-* Explain generalisation and inheritance
+* Explain generalization and inheritance
-* Organise classes into structures which support generalisation
+* Organize classes into structures which support generalization
 * Implement inheritance using the Python programming language

 ## Week 15

 * Discuss the features of the Java programming language
 * Select the appropriate data types for a given problem
 * Use constructors and methods in the Java programming language
 * Experiment with debugging in BlueJ

 ## Week 16

 * Explain information hiding
 * Implement information hiding using the Java programming language
 * Develop advanced mutator methods using conditionals